outmoded/university/README.md

   This moves us one step closer to completing the authentication system.
 * Build data store `database.js` to authenticate user records with.
   User records contain `scope` values to implement hapi's way of doing RBAC (role based access control).
-  For this project their are two scopes: ['admin', 'user']. `admin` is administrative user and `user` is a normal user.
+  For this project their are two scopes: ['admin', 'member']. `admin` is administrative user and `member` is a normal user.
 * methods executed in the `/authenticate` route are stored in the `./route-methods/authenticate.js` file.
   This seprates logic: